amrabdelmoghny/WFI32-IoT/HowItWorks.md

 1. The WFI32-IoT board is shipped pre-provisioned for coordination with the AWS Cloud system.
 2. Security is achieved by using the WolfSSL Transport Layer Security (TLS) stack configured within Harmony 3 eco-system.
-3. A Pre-Manufacturing process has configured the appropriate slot locations on the ATECC608A security device.
+3. A Pre-Manufacturing process has configured the appropriate slot locations on the ATECC608A HSM.
 4. All required certificates used for signing and authentication have been written to and 'locked' into allocated slots.
 	* This process is achieved through: [Trust&Go](https://www.microchip.com/design-centers/security-ics/trust-platform/trust-go)
 	* Full scope of support for Secure Aspects of development can be found here: [Trust Platform](https://www.microchip.com/design-centers/security-ics/trust-platform)